Weeks after universities reopened across much of Europe, thousands of students are in quarantine

 The students responsible for throwing the parties have been disciplined, the École Hôtelière de Lausanne said in a statement shared with Reuters.

-In Scotland, officials linked social activities during the first week of class to coronavirus outbreaks at multiple universities, officials said Thursday.
+In Scotland, officials linked social activities during the first week of class to coronavirus outbreaks at multiple universities.
 At one residence hall in the city of Dundee, 500 students were asked to self-isolate this week, as contact tracing efforts were underway.

 In addition, 600 people are in self-isolation in Glasgow after more than 120 students there tested positive for the virus at the city’s main university, whose administration added that “the actual number [of cases] is likely to be higher."